DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: DynaSpec - Context-aware Dynamic Sampling

-\paragraph{Position-aware cluster selection and shortlist construction.} Instead of a fixed top-$k$ policy, we use a \emph{position-aware} budget $k_{\mathrm{c}}(t)\in\{k_{\min},\ldots,k_{\max}\}$ that allocates more clusters to early tokens and fewer to later ones.
-Concretely, with $t=0$ denoting the first drafted token, we keep the first two steps at the full budget and then decay as
+Instead of a fixed top-$k$ policy, we use a \emph{position-aware} budget $k_{\mathrm{c}}(t)\in\{k_{\min},\ldots,k_{\max}\}$ that allocates more clusters to early tokens and fewer to later ones.
+Concretely, with $t=0$ denoting the first drafted token, we assign a larger initial budget and then decay as